 Annual Enrollment Period

 The Annual Enrollment Period (AEP) is every year starting in October and runs from October 15 to December 7.
 During this timeframe, beneficiaries can change coverage with the new plans beginning on January 1.

 Beneficiaries already enrolled in a Medicare Advantage plan can make one change, including dropping their Medicare Part C plan and enrolling in Medicare Part D coverage.
 The MAOEP starts on January 1 and continues until March 31.

 Special Enrollment Period

 A Special Enrollment Period (SEP) occurs when specific life-changing events happen.
-Some examples include losing group coverage, moving, or loss of assistance such as Medicaid or extra help.
+Some examples include losing group coverage, moving, or losing assistance such as Medicaid or extra help.

 Is Part D the only option for Medicare prescription drug coverage?

-You have two Medicare prescription drug benefits options: a Medicare Part D stand-alone drug plan or a Medicare Part C health plan.
+You have two Medicare prescription drug benefits options: a Medicare Part D stand-alone or Medicare Part C health plan.
 Medicare Advantage plans are another way to get your Medicare benefits, including prescription drug coverage.

 What’s prior authorization?